 Blind Men and the Elephant was composed and performed as part of my master's thesis.
 The score consists of a series of repeating modules that are each one measure in length and are read on a computer screen in front of the performer.
 The instrumentation is variable but requires two polyphonic instruments and one monophonic instrument in a low register.
 In some modules, performers are given a set of pitches and a corresponding rhythm, but the pitches can be played in any order.
 In others, pitches are given in a certain order but the rhythm can be improvised.
 While in others, the modules are through-composed.

-The piece utilizes the fact that network music is performed over the internet by involving audience participation via Twitter.
+The piece utilizes network music’s unique affordances by involving audience participation via Twitter.
 For each module, there is a legato version, a staccato version, a version with an accent pattern, and a version that changes dynamic.
-An audience member simply needs to send a tweet that includes one of the terms,“legato”, “staccato”, “accent”, or “dynamic”, and includes the username“@telephantmusic”.
-At numerous unknown points in time, the software built for the piece will search Twitter for these specific tweets and when they are found, it changes the performers’ score to reflect the audience members’ suggestions.
+An audience member simply needs to send a tweet that includes one of the terms,“legato”, “staccato”, “accent”, or “dynamic”, and tags the username “@telephantmusic”.
+At numerous unknown points in time, the software built for the piece will search Twitter for these specific tweets and when they are found, changes the performers’ score to reflect the audience members’ suggestions.

 Images from the three performance nodes:

 Blind Men and the Elephant takes its title from an ancient story originating in southern Asia.
 Having suffused many religious traditions over hundreds of years, the story has come to be a valuable analogy for the manifold nature of truth.